-The Japanese government allows you to pay off the fine for a traffic ticket at a bank counter and the majority of banks in the Japanese banking system, namely banks in a city, offer currency exchange services that stay open after hours.
-Traditional banking where you go to a bank counter and are properly assisted by an employee is offered to you despite the language barrier, as there are a numerous amount of banks in Japan that offer you English-speaking assistance from employees proficient in the English language.
+Traditional banking where you go to a bank counter and are properly assisted by an employee is offered to you despite the language barrier, as there are numerous banks in Japan that offer English-speaking assistance from employees proficient in the English language.

-English-speaking assistance, currency exchange services, or alternative services change based on whichever bank you decide is the best suited towards meeting all your requirements and all your circumstances as a customer banking in Japan.
+English-speaking assistance, currency exchange services, or alternative services change based on whichever bank you decide is best suited toward meeting all your requirements and all your circumstances as a customer banking in Japan.

 2 Ebooks to Jump Start your Japanese